Time at Club:

-Gareth Southgate is the manager of England after signing a four-year contract on 30 november 2016.
-Southgate had been in interim charge for four games, winning two and drawing two, which was enough to land the job as Sam Allardyce's successor.
+Gareth Southgate is the manager of England after signing a four-year contract on 30 November 2016.
+Southgate, who had been in interim charge following Sam Allardyce's departure, went on to lead The Three Lions through to the 2018 World Cup semi-finals.

 Southgate's first managerial position came at Middlesbrough in the summer of 2006 after Steve McClaren left to take charge of England, despite not holding any of the required coaching qualifications.